Debt consolidation is a common method of refinancing that involves paying off high-interest debt with a new lower-interest loan.

 While there are credit card and consolidation loan options designed for people with bad credit, it’s important to proceed with caution.
 You don’t want to end up with a new credit card or loan that has less favorable terms than what you currently have.

-Working with a debt relief company to consolidate your debts could be a great option for you.
-At Accredited Debt Relief, we bring years of debt relief and financial service experience to every consultation.
-We will help you build a personalized debt settlement program and guide you through the process of taking back control of your finances.
+Working with a debt consolidation company to help with your debts could be a great option for you.
+At Accredited Debt Relief, we bring years of experience and financial service experience to every consultation.
+We will guide you through our process so you can take back control of your finances.